Rakib-Hasan031/Implementation-of-Jenkins-Pipeline/README.md

 Create 1 Master machine on AWS with 2CPU, 8GB of RAM (t2.large) and 25 GB of storage & Open the below ports in security group of master machine and also attach same security group to Jenkins worker node, [![1Capture.png](https://i.postimg.cc/GhgXVJ1Q/1Capture.png)](https://postimg.cc/zVWwRhvb)

+**Note: ** By default, Jenkins will not be accessible to the external world due to the inbound traffic restriction by AWS.
+Open port 8080 in the inbound traffic rules as show below.

+- EC2 > Instances > Click on <Instance-ID>
+- In the bottom tabs -> Click on Security
+- Security groups
+- Add inbound traffic rules as shown in the image
+-
 [![2Capture.png](https://i.postimg.cc/sD1F04Lj/2Capture.png)](https://postimg.cc/ykqrDcBt)

 ### Install Jenkins.